-- Most MYP students come from the school where PYP is offered and have studied the target language as the second or third language. - Students will continue with the same second language as in PYP. (except in case of Telugu, where the child's third language in PYP Grade 5 will be considered as the second language in MYP Year 1) - The MYP Language Acquisition course allows students to further develop their language skills, especially for those continuing IB from the PYP segment.
-The student is assessed on the level of Proficiency during the beginning of the year MYP. - Students who continue with the same language as PYP are placed in the higher phase.
-New students, and students who change language as they had Telugu as a second language, are placed in the lower phase. - Every phase has a "Bridge Course" to enable students to adapt to the level allocated. - We offer Phase 1 to Phase 4 in French and Spanish, Phase 1 to Phase 5 in Hindi to complete the MYP programme successfully.
+- Most MYP students come from the school where PYP is offered and have studied the target language as the second or third language. - Students will continue with the same second language as in PYP.
+(Except in case of Telugu, where the student would choose from Hindi/ Spanish/ French) - The MYP Language Acquisition course allows students to further develop their language skills, especially for those continuing IB from the PYP segment.
+Under "the Telangana (Compulsory Teaching and Learning of Telugu in Schools) Rules, 2018", Telugu language is introduced from Gr 1 and continues till Gr 9. - The student is assessed on the level of Proficiency during the beginning of the year. - Students who continue with the same language as PYP are placed in the higher phase. - New students, and students who had Telugu as a second language, are placed in the lower phase.

-Students study the language as per their level of instruction (phases) and complete the assessment as per the instructed level in order to achieve the language competency certificate.
+Every phase has a "Bridge Course" to enable students to adapt to the level allocated.
+We offer Phase 1 to Phase 4 in French and Spanish, Phase 1 to Phase 5 in Hindi to complete the MYP programme successfully.
+Students study the language as per their level of instruction (phases) and complete the assessment as per the instructed level to achieve the language competency.

-- - Grade 6 (Year 1) Grade 7 (Year 2) Grade 8 (Year 3) Grade 9 (Year 4) Grade 10 (Year 5) French & Spanish Emergent Phase 1 Emergent Phase 1 Emergent Phase 2 Emergent Phase 2 Emergent Phase 2 Emergent Phase 2 Emergent Phase 2 Capable Phase 3 Capable Phase 4 Capable Phase 4 Hindi Emergent Phase 1 Emergent Phase 2 Emergent Phase 2 Emergent Phase 2 Emergent Phase 2 Emergent Phase 2 Capable Phase 3 Capable Phase 4 Capable Phase 4 Capable Phase 4 Proficient Phase 5 Proficient Phase 5
+Grade 6 Grade 7 Grade 8 Grade 9 Grade 10

+(Year 1) (Year 2) (Year 3) (Year 4) (Year 5)

+French & Emergent Emergent Emergent Emergent Emergent

+Spanish Phase 1 Phase 1 Phase 2 Phase 2 Phase 2

+Emergent Emergent Capable Capable Capable

+Phase 2 Phase 2 Phase 3 Phase 4 Phase 4

+Hindi Emergent Emergent Emergent Emergent Emergent

+Phase 1 Phase 2 Phase 2 Phase 2 Phase 2

+Emergent Capable Capable Capable Capable

+Phase 2 Phase 3 Phase 4 Phase 4 Phase 4

+Proficient Phase 5 Proficient Phase 5

+Mandatory Language (Telugu) Phase 1 Phase 1 Phase 1 Phase 1

-- Inclusion of the planning, teaching, implementation, assessment and reporting continues to evolve as per grade, even if the students' remain in the same phase. - Based on the students' performance, phases can be changed after the level detection test.
+- Inclusion of the planning, teaching, implementation, assessment and reporting - continues to evolve as per grade, even if the students remain in the same phase.

+• Based on the students' performance, phases can be changed after the level detection test.